Ameba-AIoT/ameba-iot-docs/README.md

 # Introduction
-This repository contains the technical documentation for Realtek Ameba IoT Socs, including:
+This repository contains the technical documentation for Realtek Ameba IoT SoCs, including:
 - AmebaDPlus
 - AmebaLite
 - AmebaSmart
 - AmebaGreen2 (TBD)

-The technical documentation of each Soc includes but is not limited to the following parts：
+The technical documentation of each SoC includes but is not limited to the following parts：
 - AT Command
 - Application Note
 - Software Tools